Skip to Main Content

 The main ways to get references into your EndNote library are:

-• Exporting the bibliographic (and other) details from databases (e.g. Discovery, Scopus, Web of Science etc).
+• Exporting the bibliographic (and other) details from databases (e.g. Discovery, Scopus, Web of Science, or publisher databases).
+Look for the 'export' or 'cite' option.
+Then export as EndNote desktop or RIS.

 • Importing a PDF file/folders of PDFs already saved on your computer